Dubbing styles explained: lip-sync, voiceover & narration

 Voiceover, dubbing or lip-synced dubbing: what is the difference?

-Lectoring: regional, functional, fast
+Narration: regional, functional, fast

 Now for something different: it’s not flashy, but it works – especially in parts of Eastern Europe.
-Lectoring involves a single narrator reading the translated script over the original audio track.
+Narration involves a single narrator reading the translated script over the original audio track.
 No lip-sync.
 No immersive performance.
 Just the message.

 How it works: